mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 coats of viruses, a bio-engineered colony of proteins that is incredibly strong, holding up to 500 kilograms before breaking.
-Longer ropes are available at a linear increase in cost and mass but ropes longer than 50 metres often include a spool which adds 10% to the mass.
+Longer ropes are available at a linear increase in cost and mass but ropes longer than 50 meters often include a spool which adds 10% to the mass.

 Rope TL Effect Kg Cost
-Basic 5 10 metre rope, 150kg
+Basic 5 10 meter rope, 150kg
 load

 5 Cr20

-Improved 9 10 metre rope, 250kg
+Improved 9 10 meter rope, 250kg
 load

 3 Cr50

-Advanced 13 10 metre rope, 500kg
+Advanced 13 10 meter rope, 500kg
 load

 2 Cr100